 Over the last three years, we have benefited from the chance to get to know Optiver staff, including by bringing blood pressure and pulse checks to the office, curating a heart-healthy menu day in the staff restaurant, as well as taking part in roadshows and lunch-and-learn sessions where our scientists have been able to present and speak directly with Optiver staff about their cutting-edge research.

 Revolutionising treatment for heart disease

-Since first supporting us in 2016, Optiver has donated each year to our Applied Materials Group’s groundbreaking work on nanoparticles as drug carriers to treat disease.
+Optiver has supported our groundbreaking work on nanoparticles as drug carriers to treat disease.
 In particular, Optiver contributed $20,000 towards our Parts for Hearts campaign to build a world-first plasma reactor to revolutionise the treatment of heart disease through nanomedicine, and we were delighted to welcome Optiverians to visit the reactor at its launch!